weidagang/manda/README.md

 manda
 =====

-Manda is a new generation build system.
+Manda is a language for manipulating data.